Essaouira Morocco | How To Spend 2 Days In This Coastal Moroccan City

 Heading to Morocco and interested in visiting Essaouira?
 I spent two days there and wanted to share a more detailed itinerary of what I did in this lovely coastal town.

-From Marrakech, my brother, sister in law and I drove to Essaouira.
+From Marrakech, my brother, sister-in-law and I drove to Essaouira.
 It takes roughly 2.5 hours when you map it out on Google Maps but of course, timing is never exact when you travel.
-We stopped along the way to eat in a town called Sidi Mohktar.
-We drove by some cafes on the side of the road and we stopped for pizza and grabbed snacks for the car ride.
-It was no Neopolitan pizza but we were starving and I found it to be quite good for the side of the road in Morocco.
+Along the way, we stopped to eat in a town called Sidi Mohktar.
+We ordered “Moroccan pizza” and bought more snacks for the car ride.
+It wasn’t Neapolitan pizza but we were starving and was quite good, to be honest.

 SAVE THIS TO PINTEREST!

 En route to Essaouira on a two-lane “highway”

 En route to our destination, we got a speeding ticket.
 Actually, we got several “speeding tickets” in Morocco but this particular one was the only official speeding ticket.
 All of the other tickets we paid a “fine” but didn’t actually get any kind of ticket.

 When you see a sign posted with the speed limit on the roads and you are driving, adhere to them!!!!
 Don’t go over the posted limits!!!
 Trust me.